ARUNIMO/Mental_State_FortNite/README.md

 Once the model has been trained, you can use it to predict the mental state of new individuals by providing it with the relevant input features and letting it generate a prediction based on the patterns it has learned from the training data.

 It is important to note that mental state prediction is a complex task and there are many factors that can influence an individual's mental state.
 As such, the accuracy of a mental state prediction model will depend on the quality and quantity of the training data, as well as the specific machine learning algorithm and hyperparameters used.

+ML Model with the provided FortNite Statistics Data